weewx/weewx/docs/usersguide/weewx-config-file/stdrestful-config.md

 ## [[AWEKAS]]

 WeeWX can send your current data to the [Automatisches Wetterkarten System (AWEKAS)](https://www.awekas.at/).
-If you wish to do this, set the option enable to true, then set options username and password appropriately.
+If you wish to do this, set the option `enable` to `true`, then set options `username` and `password` appropriately.
 When you are done, it will look something like this:

 ```
 [StdRestful]